Bound by Corruption by BelovedStranger

 Sesshomaru remembered her disdain—for him.

-“You wanted me to know the taste of revenge.
+“You wanted me to know the taste of it.
 Demanded it!
 Well, I’ve more than had a taste, and you want to know what I’ve learned?
 I haven’t the appetite for it, and one more meaningless death isn’t going to change that!”

 “This isn’t what I want!”